 Travel expenses must be ordinary and necessary.
 They can’t be lavish, extravagant or for personal purposes.
 Employers can deduct travel expenses paid or incurred during a temporary work assignment if the assignment is less than one year.

-Before hitting the road, check out these deductible travel expenses:
+Before hitting the road in 2024, check out these deductible travel expenses:

 • Travel by plane, train, bus or car between home and a business destination